frantzalexander/Dashboard-HR/README.md

 ## Project Overview
 The dataset was obtained from the Kaggle [Human Resources Dataset](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set).

-The purpose of the project was to gain valuable insights to improve diversity and inclusivity.
+The purpose of the project was to gain valuable insights to improve diversity and reduce employee churn.

 ## Objectives
 - Determine the Headcount of active Employees.